Richie Stanaway: Touring Cars

-He made his Supercars debut for Super Black Racing in 2016, co-driving with Chris Pither in the Pirtek Enduro Cup series.
-He impressed on debut in Sandown, fighting his way from a pit-stop down up to 3rd with slick tyres on a damp track.
+Stanaway made his Supercars debut for Super Black Racing in 2016, co-driving with Chris Pither in the Pirtek Enduro Cup series.
+He impressed on debut in Sandown, fighting his way from a pit-stop down up to third with slick tyres on a damp track.
 His team were caught out by a safety car and would eventually drop to 17th and one lap down.
-In 2017 Stanaway competed in the Sydney round of the Super2 Series, winning the final race.
+In 2017, Stanaway competed in the Sydney round of the Super2 Series, winning the final race.
 He then drove in the Pirtek Enduro Cup with Cam Waters, winning the Sandown 500 from pole position.
 They then lead the Bathurst 1000 before an incident on a restart after the safety car, breaking the rear wing.
-They repaired the car and they went on to finish 16th, 3 laps down.
-They also finished in 2nd the first race of the Gold Coast 600, but suffered steering damage in the second race, resulting in a finish position of 21st.
+They repaired the car and they went on to finish 16th, three laps down.
+They also finished in second the first race of the Gold Coast 600, but suffered steering damage in the second race, resulting in a finish position of 21st.
 It was announced in early December that Stanaway would drive full-time in the Supercars Championship with Tickford Racing.

-In 2019 he moved to Garry Rogers Motorsport after a poor season in 2018.
+In 2019, Stanaway moved to Garry Rogers Motorsport after a poor season in 2018.
 He aggravated a previous neck injury and missed seven races making a return at The Bend SuperSprint.
 At the Gold Coast 600 he was stood down for missing an autograph signing but reinstated at the next round at Sandown.
 After a difficult two years in Supercars, Stanaway retired from the sport in November 2019.

 In 2021, Peter Adderton from Boost Mobile floated the idea of running a Wildcard entry for Stanaway and four time Bathurst winner Greg Murphy in the upcoming Bathurst 1000.
 The idea gained massive fan support, helping to convince Stanaway and Murphy to return for the first time since 2019 and 2014 respectively.
-On 8 June 2021 it was confirmed that the two would return in an Erebus Motorsport run Boost Mobile supported entry.
-On 12 November 2021 the wildcard was postponed due to travel restrictions between Australia & New Zealand.
-In late April 2022 Erebus Motorsport confirmed that the Wildcard would be revived for the upcoming Bathurst 1000.
+On 8 June 2021, it was confirmed that the two would return in an Erebus Motorsport run Boost Mobile supported entry.
+On 12 November 2021, the wildcard was postponed due to travel restrictions between Australia & New Zealand.
+In late April 2022, Erebus Motorsport confirmed that the Wildcard would be revived for the upcoming Bathurst 1000.
 There were plans to run Stanaway & Murphy in solo events prior to Bathurst but those plans fell through, the two had three test days prior to the 1000 with the first set to be run at Winton Motor Raceway on 7 June.

-In 2023 he would join Triple Eight to partner Shane van Gisbergen for the Supercars Enduro races, as well as to race in GT World Challenge Australia and GT World Challenge Asia.
-He would score 2 podiums in GT and 2 podiums in Supercars, including victory at the Bathurst 1000.
-On 21 August it was announced that he would be driving full-time for Grove Racing in 2024.
+In 2023, Stanaway would join Triple Eight to partner Shane van Gisbergen for the Supercars Enduro races, as well as to race in GT World Challenge Australia and GT World Challenge Asia.
+He would score two podiums in GT and two podiums in Supercars, including victory at the Bathurst 1000.
+On 21 August, it was announced that he would be driving full-time for Grove Racing in 2024.